kaihendry/cardinham-tennis/README.md

 ## Web Application

 A Go web application that downloads and parses the Google Calendar ICS feed to show real-time court availability with booking details.

+## Deployment

+This application is deployed to AWS Lambda using GitHub Actions.
+To deploy:

+1. Set up GitHub repository secrets:
+   - `GOOGLE_CREDENTIALS_FILE`: The contents of your Google OAuth2 credentials.json file
+   - `GOOGLE_TOKEN_FILE`: The contents of your Google OAuth2 token.json file

+2. Push to the `main` branch or manually trigger the workflow from the Actions tab

+The application will automatically build and deploy to AWS Lambda with the configured domain.